-At cinch, we’d call £35k a ruddy good budget, even when you're after something sporty.
 Yes, new sports cars can go for double and triple that.
-But when it comes to our all-digital showroom, the sub-£35k bracket has plenty to offer when it comes to fun and exciting cars.
-On that subject...
+But when it comes to a solid used sports car, the sub-£35k bracket has plenty to offer when it comes to fun and exciting cars.

 What makes the best sports cars?

 Choosing the best sports car is not just about picking the fastest.
 Far from it.
-Sports cars need to be fun to drive, so responsiveness, agile handling and even an inspiring cockpit, complete with and low driving position, are likely to rank highly.
+Sports cars need to be fun to drive, responsive and have agile handling, while even an inspiring cockpit, complete with and low driving position, are likely to rank highly.
 Oh, and they have to look the part, obviously.

 What to look for when buying a sports car

-It’s the same as any car – the main things that affect the value of a used sports car are the mileage (lower is better than higher, naturally), the service history (‘full’ is good, ‘full main/franchise dealer service history is best) and condition.
+It’s the same as any car – the main things that affect the value of a used sports car are the mileage, the servicing history (‘full’ is good, ‘full main/franchise dealer service history is best), and condition.
 Plenty of the below cars conform to all of the above and more, so without further ado...

 The top used sports cars under £35,000: